rusefi/rusefi_documentation/Dev/Dev-Console-Implementation.md

 ## human readable protocol

-A typical line in rusEfi human-readable protocol look like
+A typical line in rusEFI human-readable protocol look like

 `line:16:rpm,100,maf,3.3,`

 Here `line` is a magic prefix, `16` is the length of the payload, and the payload `rpm,100,maf,3.3,` is a comma separated list of keys and pairs, let's call this "a line of known length"

-As for sending commands to rusEfi, there are two options
+As for sending commands to rusEFI, there are two options

 a) plain unwrapped command, for example